June 3rd, 2019

 In worse cases, I am informing the client that I am not a good fit for their needs and they are yet again back at the drawing board.
 Except, I would never leave a client alone on their search if I can provide any insights into who specifically I would recommend or what to consider when finding a new therapist.
 Research validates that finding the right therapist for you and your needs has a robust influence on the outcome of treatment (Flückiger, Del Re, Wampold, & Symonds, 2011).
-My hope is to shed a little light into a few items to consider while looking for the right therapist for you.
+My hope is to shed a little light on a few items to consider while looking for the right therapist for you.

 One of the first questions I ask clients is, “what brings you to therapy.”
 This question is quite simple in form, yet complex in its own regard.
 Frequent responses are desire for happiness, because family/friends/partner told them to come, or because there is something in their life that is not working the way they hope.
 I like to prompt further-Why do you want to feel happy?
 If someone else wanted you to get therapy, what lead you to the decision to actually come?
 What’s not working and why do you want to change it?
 It’s important to know what you’re hoping to get from therapy so you can be sure any therapist you work with is going to support your goals and is willing to do the work with you.